michielvha/chart-fetcher/gitVersion.md

 - **GitFlow**: Use if your workflow includes `develop`, `release`, and `hotfix` branches.
 - **Continuous Integration**: Use if you don’t need complex versioning but want unique identifiers for builds.
 - **None**: Use if you don’t want GitVersion to handle versioning at all.

-Let me know if you'd like help setting up one of these modes!